-Maurizia De Bellis (1980) is tenured Assistant Professor [ricercatore] in Administrative Law in the Department of Law of the University of Rome II “Tor Vergata”.
-In 2013 she has been awarded the National Scientific Qualification [Abilitazione scientifica nazionale] as Associate Professor in Administrative Law (12/D1), by unanimous vote of the jury.
-The national qualification was confirmed in 2014.
+Maurizia De Bellis is Associate Professor in Administrative Law in the Department of Law of the University of Rome II “Tor Vergata”, where she teaches European Administrative Law, Law of Public Finance and Regulation.
+She has been awarded the National Scientific Qualification [Abilitazione scientifica nazionale] as Full Professor, by unanimous vote of the jury.

-She is a member of the International Society of Public Law (ICON-S), of the European Public Law Organization (EPLO) and of the Institute for Research on Public Administration (Istituto di ricerca sulla pubblica amministrazione – IRPA), and of the Centre for Tele-Infrastructure (CTIF) Global Capsule (CGC).
+She is a member of the International Society of Public Law (ICON-S), of the European Public Law Organization (EPLO), of the Transnational Administrative Law Network, of the Institute for Research on Public Administration (Istituto di ricerca sulla pubblica amministrazione – IRPA), and of the Centre for Tele-Infrastructure (CTIF) Global Capsule (CGC).

-She is author of about 80 publications, in English, in Italian and in Spanish.
-Her research explores the interaction between global, European and domestic administrative law, with a specific focus on the regulation of financial markets.
-She is currently analyzing the accountability of EU agencies and the area of administrative inspections, both at the EU and national level.
-Her publications include the book “The regulation of financial markets” [La regolazione dei mercati finanziari, Milano, Giuffré, 2012, p. xi-491] and articles published in the International Journal of Constitutional Law, the Asian Journal of International Law, Revista de derecho publico de l’Universidad de los Andes, as well as top ranking Italian journals such as Rivista trimestrale di diritto pubblico and Rivista italiana di diritto pubblico comunitario.
+Her research explores the interaction between global, European and domestic administrative law.
+In particular, dr. De Bellis focuses on EU agencies and on the regulation of financial markets.
+Her publications include “The regulation of financial markets” [La regolazione dei mercati finanziari, Milano, Giuffré, 2012, p. xi-491], EU Executive Governance: Agencies and Procedures, (Giappichelli, 2019, co-edited with G. della Cananea and M. Conticelli), and “The inspection powers of EU authorities” [I poteri ispettivi dell’amministrazione europea, Torino, Giappichelli, 2021, p.
+XXXVI-444), and articles published in the International Journal of Constitutional Law, the German Law Journal, the Asian Journal of International Law, Rivista trimestrale di diritto pubblico and Rivista italiana di diritto pubblico comunitario.